andresrgallo/rental-app/README.md

 ## Components

-In order to fulfil user stories, the following react components were build:
+In order to fulfil user stories, the following react components were built:

-- Home: A welcome page with the companies industry
+- **Home:** A welcome page with the companies industry
-- NavBar: A navigation bar with two links, home and tenants list.
+- **NavBar:** A navigation bar with two links, home and tenants list.
-- NotFound: A 404 page displayed when a url not recognized by the router is typed.
+- **NotFound:** A 404 page displayed when a url not recognized by the router is typed.
-- Tenants: A Table-list with all the Tenants available.
+- **Tenants:** A Table-list with all the Tenants available.
-- Tenant: A component that renders a Table-list with the payment ledger of a specific tenant.
+- **Tenant:** A component that renders a Table-list with the payment ledger of a specific tenant.
 It renders the RentPayments component.
-- RentPayments; A component that encapsulates all the logic and manipulation of dates.
+- **RentPayments:** A component that encapsulates all the logic and manipulation of dates.
-- AsyncComponent: To enable `lazy loading`
+- **AsyncComponent:** To enable `lazy loading`

 ### Lazy loading